cvzi/bothelper/README.md

 Features:
 ---------
 Supported are Kik, Telegram, Discord and Facebook messenger and a chat function on a HTML site (primarily for testing).
 The bots are running on a flask server.
-The Telegram bot also supports the message loop version without server.
+The Telegram bot and the Discord bot also support the message loop version without a server.

-Currently it can only handle incoming text messages (and locations for Telegram and Facebook) and sending text messages.
+Currently it can only handle incoming text messages (and locations for Telegram and Facebook) and sending text messages and images.

 Other functions:

-`bothelper.Bot.sendText(msg, text)`
+`bothelper.Bot.sendText(msg, text, buttons=None)`
 Send a text message.
 Supports [emojis by ascii name](https://github.com/carpedm20/emoji#example) and respects the messaging limits of the platforms.

 `bothelper.Bot.sendLink(msg, url)`
 Send a link.

 `bothelper.Bot.sendPhoto(msg, url)`
 Send a photo via its url.

-`bothelper.Bot.sendQuestion(msg, text, responses, onOtherResponse)`
+`bothelper.Bot.sendQuestion(msg, text, buttons=None)`
+Send a text message that expects an inmediate reply (optionally with predifined reply buttons)

+`bothelper.Bot.sendQuestionWithReplies(self, msg, text, responses=None, onOtherResponse=None)`
 Send a text message with predifined reply buttons (a.k.a "quick reply", "InlineKeyboardButton").

 `bothelper.Bot.user(msg)`
 Store and retrieve data specific to one user, similiar to sessions in PHP.